David-Vermaak/Altair-Project/README.md

 ## Institution

-This project was completed as part of the Mechanical Engineering Senior Design course at Old Dominion University.
+This project was completed as part of the Mechanical Engineering Technology Senior Design course at Old Dominion University.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments